bohnelang/systemd-ezproxy-service/Readme.md

 1. systemctl status ezproxy.service

-When changing booting procedure (maybe from init.d --> systemd), don't forget to to disable the othere one...
+When changing booting procedure (maybe from init.d --> systemd), don't forget to to disable the other one...

 Here is my ezproxy.service file: